-* individuals can NOT sponsor or apply for their own H1B visa.
-Only US Employers can.
+* individuals can not file for their own H1B visas - Only US sponsor companies can.

 I'm a Foreign national, can I apply and file for my own H1B visa ?